In 1919 Henry Sonnenberg founded a machine tool

 To view more information regarding Hunter Douglas Window Coverings visit the Hunter Douglas website.

-Hunter Douglas Inc., headquartered in Upper Saddle River, N.J., is the leading manufacturer of custom window coverings in North America.
+Hunter Douglas Inc., headquartered in Pearl River, NY, is the leading manufacturer of custom window coverings in North America.

 To learn more about The Blind Alley visit our Company Profile.